Harvested Grapes: Frozen pails and or drums available for purchase unless listed as sold out.

-- Charlie Smith Cabernet Sauvignon (almost sold out) will be harvested on Monday, Oct.
-9th
+- Charlie Smith Cabernet Sauvignon was harvest on Oct.
+23rd

-- Caldwell Vineyard Napa Cabernet Sauvignon (sold out)
+- Caldwell Vineyard Napa Cabernet Sauvignon – harvested on Oct.
+17th

 - Plum Ridge Zinfandel (sold out)